junxit/us-congress-bills-112/bill.md

 > ## § 5211.
 Authorization of appropriations
 >
-> There are authorized to be appropriated to carry out this subpart $300,000,000 for fiscal year 2012 and each of the succeeding 5 fiscal years.
+> There are authorized to be appropriated to carry out this subpart $300,000,000 for fiscal year 2012 and each of the 5 succeeding fiscal years.

 ## § 11.
 Conforming amendments

 - **(a)** *Repeal* Subpart 2 of part B of title V (20 U.S.C.
 7223 et seq.) is repealed.
 - **(b)** *Table of contents* The table of contents in section 2 is amended—
-  - **(1)** by striking the item relating to section 5203 and inserting:
+  - **(1)** by striking the item relating to section 5203 and inserting the following:
-  - **(2)** by striking the item relating to section 5204 and inserting:
+  - **(2)** by striking the item relating to section 5204 and inserting the following:
+  - **(3)** by striking subpart 2 of part B of title V.